gopiinho/atomix/README.md

-# Atomics
+# Atomix

-**Atomics** is a minimal smart contract library focused on providing the _bare minimum_ implementations of popular Ethereum standards.
+**Atomix** is a minimal smart contract library focused on providing the _bare minimum_ implementations of popular Ethereum standards.
 No extra features, no unnecessary complexity — just the pure essentials.

 ## 📦 Contracts